codemonkeychris/rainbow/readme.md

 # Rainbow
 An experiment in bringing together React style programming and 3D environments using BabylonJS.
+[Demos](http://codemonkeychris.github.io/rainbow/) can be run in any browser.

 ## Basic model
 The basic design is much like [ReactJS](https://github.com/reactjs) (and should